(A) General purpose and

 (i) Incorporate a clear

-description may include a statement of the qualitative nature of the material,
+of the qualitative nature of the property, equipment or service being procured.

-avoided if at all possible.
-When it is impractical or uneconomical to make a
+Detailed product specifications should be avoided if at all possible.
+When it

-brand name which must be met by bidders must be clearly stated.
+named brand must be clearly stated.

-requirements that the offerors must fulfill and all other factors to be used in
+fulfill and all other factors to be used in evaluating bids or

 (b) CFSAs and WIOA local areas shall ensure that all

-goods and services, are current and include enough qualified sources to ensure
+transactions, are current and include enough qualified sources to ensure

 potential bidders from qualifying during the solicitation period.

-proposed procurements to avoid purchase of unnecessary or duplicative items.
+of unnecessary or duplicative items.
+Consideration should be given to

-Consideration should be given to consolidating or breaking out procurements to
+consolidating or breaking out procurements to obtain a more economical

-obtain a more economical purchase.
-Where appropriate, the CFSA and WIOA local
+purchase.
+Where appropriate, the CFSA and WIOA local area shall conduct an

-area shall conduct an analysis of lease versus purchase alternatives and any
+analysis of lease versus purchase alternatives and any other appropriate

-other appropriate analysis to determine the most economical approach.
-Breaking
+analysis to determine the most economical approach.

 (4) Non-profit agencies